RamezCh/sproto/README.md

 Use of this model must comply with all applicable data governance and ethical guidelines.

-## Model Card

-### Model Description

-S-Proto is a sparse prototypical neural network for extreme multi-label classification of clinical diagnoses from unstructured clinical text.
-It extends transformer-based encoders with a multi-prototype layer and a winner-takes-all selection mechanism to address long-tail label distributions while preserving interpretability.

-The model builds on PubMedBERT and introduces multiple competing prototypes per diagnosis, enabling it to capture heterogeneous disease phenotypes in clinical notes.

----

-### Model Details

-- **Model type**: Sparse prototypical network for multi-label classification
-- **Base encoder**: PubMedBERT
-- **Task**: Diagnosis prediction from clinical notes
-- **Language**: English

----

-### Training Data

-The model was trained on the MIMIC-IV dataset, which contains de-identified clinical notes from hospital admissions.
-Diagnoses are represented as three-digit ICD-10 codes.

-Key characteristics of the training data:

-- Extreme multi-label setting
-- Strong long-tail label distribution
-- Clinical admission and discharge notes

-The model was additionally evaluated in a zero-shot transfer setting on the CodiEsp dataset.

----

-### Intended Use

-This model is intended for:

-- Research in clinical natural language processing
-- Long-tail learning and extreme classification research
-- Interpretable machine learning experiments

-The model is **not intended for direct clinical use** without further validation, auditing, and regulatory approval.

----

-### Performance

-On MIMIC-IV diagnosis prediction, S-Proto achieves state-of-the-art performance compared to PubMedBERT and ProtoPatient, with significant improvements in PR-AUC for rare diagnoses.

-Performance gains transfer to unseen clinical datasets, demonstrating robustness to dataset shift.

----

-### Explainability

-S-Proto provides built-in explanations via:

-- Label-specific attention mechanisms
-- Prototype similarity and distances
-- Identification of phenotype-specific prototype sub-networks

-Faithfulness evaluations indicate that explanations remain comparable to prior prototypical approaches despite increased model capacity.

----

 ### Limitations

 - Extremely rare diagnoses remain challenging